-Takeaways: Need more games like BYU-Coastal Carolina
+AP Top 25 Takeaways: More games like BYU-Coastal Carolina?

 Maybe not to such an extreme.
 The BYU-Coastal Carolina game became official 56 hours before kickoff.
 But creating some flexibility in schedules to create big games would be a tremendous addition to college football.
 Especially for the non-Power Five teams that could use a late-season boost to a resume to improve their chances to reach a major bowl — or even crack the playoff, as unlikely that is.

-There is a chance if No. 7 Cincinnati wasn’t recovering from an COVID-19 outbreak, BYU would have been in Ohio this weekend, unable to take Coastal’s call when No. 25 Liberty had to pull out because of its own issues with the virus.
+There is a chance that if No. 7 Cincinnati wasn’t recovering from an COVID-19 outbreak, BYU would have been in Ohio this weekend, unable to take Coastal’s call when No. 25 Liberty had to pull out because of its own issues with the virus.

 There are plenty of reasons why holding open dates late in the season for the football equivalent of college basketball bracket busters would be difficult to do.
-It’s hard to sell tickets to in advance to games listed as TBD.
+It’s hard to sell tickets in advance to games listed as TBD.

-Maybe the more realistic goal would be simply convincing programs big and small to not schedule so far out.
+Maybe the more realistic goal would be simply persuading programs big and small to not schedule so far out.
 In college basketball, teams that are confident they’re going to be good frequently make matchups for more significant early season nonconference games in the preceding offseason.

 College football is not quick to embrace change, but figuring out a way to recreate the BYU-Coastal Carolina experience would be good for a sport looking for ways to make more regular-season games meaningful.

-Note: This story has been corrected to show that the Big Ten conference has a six-game minimum, not five, for teams to play for the league title.